 Property Description Default Strategy Specify the strategy to use when mapping a class or class hierarchy: Single table Single table - All classes in the hierarchy are mapped to a single table.
 Joined - The root of the hierarchy is mapped to a single table; each child maps to its own table. ■ Table per class - Each class is mapped to a separate table.
-Discriminator Column Use to specify the name of the discriminator column when using a Single or Joined inheritance strategy.
-Discriminator Type Set this field to set the discriminator type to Char or Integer (instead of its default: String).
+This field corresponds to the @Inheritance annotation.
+Discriminator Value Specify the discriminator value used to differentiate an entity in this inheritance hierarchy.
+The value must conform to the specified Discriminator Type .
+Discriminator Column These fields are available when using a Single or Joined inheritance strategy.
+This field corresponds to the @DiscriminatorColumn annotation.
+Use the Details area to define the Length and Column definition of this Discriminator Column.
+Name Name of the discriminator column Туре Set this field to set the discriminator type to Char or Integer (instead of its default: String).
 The Discriminator Value must conform to this type.
-String Discriminator Value Specify the discriminator value used to differentiate an entity in this inheritance hierarchy.
-The value must conform to the specified Discriminator Type .

-Property Description Default Primary Key Join Columns Use to override the default primary key join columns.
+String Primary Key Join Columns Use to override the default primary key join columns.
 Select Override Default , then click Add to select new Join Column.
 This field corresponds with @PrimaryKeyJoinColumn annotation.

-Refer to "Specifying entity inheritance" on page 3-18 for additional information.
+Refer to "Specifying entity inheritance" on page 3-19 for additional information.